Ultimate guide to employee referral programs: tips, benefits and examples

 Should you offer an employee referral bonus?

-Once you’ve set up your employee referral program and policies, you may want to consider an employee referral bonus.
+As mentioned above, referral bonuses and rewards are a common and integral part of most programs.
 Offering a mix of monetary and non-monetary incentives for successful referrals is customary.
 Bonuses could include things like a gift card, employee trip, or extra paid vacation.

 Make sure that if you choose to go this route, it is consistent in application to avoid employee disappointment.
 When well implemented, employee referral bonuses can be a powerful tool to incentivize referrals.